Hershel1706/Data-Visualization/Re-Design.md

 # Critique by Design

 ## Step one: Find a data visualization
-This design was made by Statista as part of their world cup data series.
+This design (<a href="https://www.statista.com/topics/9211/2022-fifa-world-cup/#topicOverview">Market value of qualified teams (millions euros)</a>) was made by Statista as part of their world cup data series.
 It showcases a treemap displaying the european dominance in terms of countries with the highest team market value for the upcoming world cup.
-<a href="https://www.statista.com/topics/9211/2022-fifa-world-cup/#topicOverview">Market value of qualified teams (millions euros)</a>

 ## Step two: Critique the data visualization